 What is proximity?
-The short definition is that it has to do with the nearness of space, time, or relationship.
+The short definition has to do with the nearness of space, time, or relationship.
 Distance is a closely related concept.

 Let’s let Luke 6:17 jump-start our hearts.
 The text reads, “And He came down with them and stood on a level place with a crowd of His disciples and a great multitude of people…“